SINTEF/dlite/README.md

 -------------
 See [doc/features.md](doc/features.md) for a more detailed list.
   - Enables semantic interoperability via simple formalised metadata and data
-  - Metadta can be linked to or generated from ontologies
+  - Metadata can be linked to or generated from ontologies
   - Code generation for simple integration in existing code bases
-  - Plugin API for data storages
+  - Plugin API for data storages (json, hdf5, rdf, yaml, postgresql, blob, csv...)
   - Plugin API for mapping between metadata
   - Bindings to C, Python and Fortran